siberianfox/tinygwiki/Connecting-TinyG.md

+## Connect Power
+The **MOST IMPORTANT** thing to do is to wire your power input correctly.
+So check and double check this before actually turning on the power.

+1. Check you have the correct power supply.
+You should have a DC power supply between 12 and 30 volts - 24 volts is ideal.
+It should be capable of providing 4 to 15 (or more) amps.
+Before connecting it to TinyG, turn it on and make sure you have correct voltage, and its DC, not AC.
+Hopefully you have a volt meter or can get your hands on one.
+If you don't you might consider a trip to the Radar Shed for something like [this](http://www.radioshack.com/product/index.jsp?productId=4214667)
+1.

+By convention, the Negative wire should always be BLACK.
+Wire this to the Wire the negative or ground to the connector on the right Double check your polarity BEFORE plugging in your TinyG board.
+Power output for the PC fan is an important to make sure you have right!
+Failure to set your fan jumper may result in blowing up your PC fan by providing 24v to a 12v fan.
+See more about this below.
+All input voltages are limited to 3.3v MAX!
+DO NOT over torque the current trim pots!

 == Wire Your Motors ==
 === Synthetos Connector Kit  ===
 '''For all v7 and above TinyG's no longer need ANY stepper motor connector packs.'''
 If you have a TinyG v6 or below the connector pack below is the easiest way to connect your stepper motors to TinyG is to use the [https://www.synthetos.com/webstore/index.php/stepper-motor-connector-pack.html Synthetos Stepper Motor Connector Pack]. <br>